rsgcata/php-symfony-api-boilerplate/README.md

 ## Docker Services

-The Docker setup includes three main services:
+The Docker setup includes four main services:

 - **PHP-FPM** (app_php): PHP 8.4 with FPM
 - **Nginx** (app_nginx): Web server, accessible at http://localhost:8080
+- **UI** (app_ui): React UI with Vite, accessible at http://localhost:5173.
+The container will continue running even if the dev server fails to start, allowing you to connect to it for debugging.
 - **PostgreSQL** (database): Database server, accessible at localhost:5432

 ## Configuration